-- 1. Submission of petition to the Director of Graduate Studies in Education for formal admission. - 2.
-Full admission to Master of Education program by acceptance of the admissions committee. - 3.
-Twelve hours of the curriculum and instruction core with 3.0 or above G.P.A. - 4.
-Successful completion of EDU 601 Foundations of School Administration and Supervision. - 5.
+- 1. Application and application fee. - 2.
+Recommendations from university teacher, employer/supervisor, and from someone who can serve as a reference for character. - 3.
+Transcripts showing all undergraduate and graduate work. - 4.
+Form indicating any criminal background. - 5.
+Test score on one of two tests (MAT or GRE) or a masters degree. - 6.
+Cumulative grade point average of 3.0 or higher on undergraduate work. - 7.
+Interview with appropriate advisor. - 8.
+Twelve hours of the curriculum and instruction core with 3.0 or above G.P.A. - 9.
+Apply for candidacy status when going beyond 18 total graduate hours. - 10.
+Successful completion of EDU 601 Foundations of School Administration and Supervision (submit Program Proposal and be approved before beginning program in EDU 601). - 11.
 For the add-on licensure, application and interview with the Director of Administration and Supervision and completion of application requirements.
-Verification of three years of successful teaching experience and required portfolio information are also required for acceptance into the Program.
+Verification of three years of successful teaching experience and required portfolio information are also required for acceptance into the program.